 Ontario is a vast province, nearly 900,000 square kilometres, which is bigger than France and Spain combined, and it is rich in biodiversity.
-But the province also contains more than 200 plant and animal species that are at-risk, meaning that these species are in danger of extinction or of disappearing from the province.
+But the province also contains more than 200 plant and animal species that are at-risk, meaning that these species are in danger of becoming extinct or of disappearing from the province.
 This number is growing every year.
 In response, Ontario Nature is actively involved in research, public education and policy work on behalf of species at risk.

 Ontario Nature is continually working on ways to provide the greatest protection possible for at-risk species.
 We have been working towards the conservation of these species:

 Ontario Nature promotes public awareness of and engagement in the conservation of all wildlife, including species at risk.
 We make public presentations, hold workshops and produce outreach materials.
-Click here to read the June 2009 publication by Save our Species entitled: Ontario's Endangered Species Act Report Card.

 Through our Action Alerts, we notify our supporters of opportunities to participate in public consultations and to comment on draft policies.
-We also provide opportunities for volunteers to be involved in direct, hands-on citizen science initiatives through projects like the Atlas of the Breeding Birds of Ontario and the newly launched Ontario Reptile and Amphibian Atlas project.
+We also provide opportunities for volunteers to be involved in direct, hands-on citizen science initiatives through projects like the Atlas of the Breeding Birds of Ontario and the ongoing Ontario Reptile and Amphibian Atlas project.